 Advancing Integration and Equity Through Magnet Schools

-The long-standing effort to desegregate schools in the United States has been fostered, in part, by the development of magnet schools, which were launched in the 1960s to offer appealing choices of educational programs that could attract an integrated population of families.
-Magnet schools are public elementary or secondary schools that seek to achieve voluntary desegregation through parental choice rather than through student assignment by offering specialized instruction and innovative academic offerings.
-They are often situated in urban centers, with the goal of drawing students from surrounding areas—like a magnet—to attend the school.
-Some magnet schools operate on a regional basis in order to address interdistrict desegregation.
+The long-standing effort to desegregate schools in the United States has been fostered, in part, by the development of magnet schools, which were launched in the 1960s.
+Magnet schools are public elementary or secondary schools that seek to achieve voluntary desegregation through parental choice, rather than through student assignment, by offering specialized instruction and innovative academic offerings.
+They are often situated in urban centers with the goal of drawing students from surrounding areas—like a magnet—to attend the school.
+Some magnets operate on a regional basis in order to address interdistrict desegregation.